 - not-for-profit and public service organizations and programs who are prepared to cost-share 15% of students’ hourly wages through the Community-Based Work Study (CBWS) program.

-All employers are responsible for local training and supervision of work-study students, and for collaborating with the CBL Program to ensure placements yield mutual benefits to
+All employers are responsible for local training and supervision of work-study students, and for collaborating with the CBL Program to ensure placements yield mutual benefits to organizations/programs and students.

 Mount Holyoke College students are eligible for an off-campus work-study placement if:

 - you are a US citizen and receive federal work-study as a component of your financial aid package – please check with Student Financial Services if you are unsure; and